artwalker/EasyTranslator/README.md

   - `OPENAI_API_VERSION_AZURE`: Version of the API

 - settings.cfg:
-  - `openai-proxy`: Proxy for OpenAI
+  - `openai-proxy`: Proxy for OpenAI.
+(For those who use custom implementation, such as [copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service), fill in the URL with api version, like `http://your.domain.com:port/v1`)

   - `language`: Language for translation